It is easy to match your watch to your suit if you know where to start.

 Match the Leather Color with the Color of Your Shoes

 Two different colors of leather are not acceptable in any fashion format.
-It would only make you look garish and careless.
+Besides, it would only make you look garish and careless.
 Or like a bad 1980’s music video.

 Your Watch Has to Look Beautiful